kellylougheed/java-pset4/README.md

 Write a recursive method that computes the number of bacteria alive after N hours.
 The method  header should be: `public int numBacteriaAlive(int hour)`

-Then use your method in Main to figure out how many bacteria will be there after 12 hours.
+Then call your method in the main method of the Bacteria class to figure out how many bacteria will be there after 12 hours.

 ## Problem 4-3: Poetry Remix

 Choose a poem you like and add it to your BlueJ project as a .txt file.
-Then, in the `main` method of the PoetryRemix class, write a program that reads the file and prints out a remixed version of the poem -- the same poem, but with the lines all in random order!
+Then, in the main method of the PoetryRemix class, write a program that reads the file and prints out a remixed version of the poem -- the same poem, but with the lines all in random order!

 **Challenge (+0.5 EC)**: Refactor your work as a method that accepts a filename as an argument and returns void.